brunosan/cv/index.md

 ## Working experience ##

 **Satellogic** (2017-)
  >[VP, Impact](http://www.satellogic.com).
 Vice-president for Impact.
 Responsible for strategy and projects with Social and environmental primary objectives.
 Satellogic builds and operates high-Resolution multi- and hyper-spectral imaging Earth Observation Satellites; and offer solutions based on advanced Data Analytics.
 As of 2017, we have five satellites operating in Space.
-Based in Buenos Aires and Spain.
+Based in Argentina and Spain.

 **World Bank** (2015-2017)
  >[Innovation Labs and Office of the President](http://blogs.worldbank.org/voices/big-data-davos-year-later-delivering-innovation-value).
 Technical lead on bringing Big Data into operations across the Institution and clients around the World.
 Accelerator portfolio projects: 20+ projects, USD500MM+.
 Based in Washington DC.
 Currently, consultant to several projects.